jdeiloff/better-collective-mlops-challenge/orchestration/README.md

 ## File Structure

 *   **`job.py`**: Defines the main Dagster assets and the prediction job.
 It includes the logic for each step of the pipeline, the weekly schedule, and the retry policy.
+The `raw_churn_data` asset now attempts to fetch from S3 first, then falls back to local files if S3 is unavailable or fails.
 *   **`requirements.txt`**: Lists the Python dependencies required to run the Dagster job.
 *   **`config/dagster.yaml`**: A configuration file for setting up the necessary resources, such as the MLflow tracking URI and database connection details.
 *   **`db/init.sql`**: SQL script to create the table for storing predictions.